Lia Pereira: 2022–23 season

 Pereira again opened her season at the Cranberry Cup International, winning gold in the junior women's competition.
 Returning as well to the Junior Grand Prix, she finished sixth at the 2022 JGP France in Courchevel, setting a new personal best score in the free skate in the process.
 She was then assigned to make her senior international debut at the 2022 CS Finlandia Trophy, where she placed fifteenth.

 In the midst of her singles career, Pereira also received an opportunity to return to pairs skating, opting to form a partnership with three-time national silver medallist Trennt Michaud following the retirement of his previous partner Evelyn Walsh.
+She was sought out on the recommendation of coach Alison Purkiss, who had previously coached her with Robart-Morgan in novice pairs.
 Pereira/Michaud made their competitive debut at the Skate Ontario sectional qualifier in November, winning the gold medal.
 They went on to win the final national qualifying event, Skate Canada Challenge, as well.
 Pereira said afterward that they were "just growing together and each competition is a new learning experience."
 Pereira finished eighth in the senior's women event at Challenge, qualifying to the national championships in two disciplines.
 Shortly thereafter, Pereira/Michaud were assigned to make their international debut at the 2022 CS Golden Spin of Zagreb.
 Fourth after the short program, they rose to third place in the free skate, winning the bronze medal and securing the international minimum scores to compete at future ISU championships.